 TIP: Based in Osaka City?
 You can also visit Uradome Coast and Tottori Sand Dunes with this full-day Uradome Coast Cruise Tour It includes an eat-all-you-can seafood lunch.

 With nothing else on our itinerary, we scanned through Google Map and decided to pay Tottori Castle Ruin a visit.
-This ruin offered a great view of the city and involved minimal hiking.
+This ruin offered a great view of the city and required minimal hiking.

 Then, we had our dinner at Aeon Totorri and spent the rest of the night at Don Quijote Tottori.
 That was a great place for me to load up on more beauty purchases as I didn’t have to fight with any crowds in this sleepy town (unlike those that I saw in Osaka).